shizocode1/shizocode/README.md

 # shizocode
-This is my first repository.
+This is my first Git repository.
+Author - Lakshay